agusthya0786/portfolio/content/blog/master_quantum.md

 ---
 title: Quantum Horizons-Exploring Global University Degree Programs in Quantum Technology
-summary: As the field of Quantum Computing continues to grow, the need for University and advanced educated individuals to make up the Quantum Computing workforce has grown as well.
+description: As the field of Quantum Computing continues to grow, the need for University and advanced educated individuals to make up the Quantum Computing workforce has grown as well.
 Below is a list of Master’s Degree Programs in the Quantum Computing Field offered by Universities around the world, featuring programs that range from onsite to online, and from one to two years in duration.
+dateString: August 2020
 draft: false
-featured: true
-external_link:
-#  - name: Open Source
-#    icon_pack: fas
-#    icon: heart

-# Featured image
-# To use, place an image named `featured.jpg/png` in your page's folder.
-# Placement options: 1 = Full column width, 2 = Out-set, 3 = Screen-width
-# Focal point options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
-# Set `preview_only` to `true` to just use the image for thumbnails.
-# alt_text: An optional description of the image for screen readers.
+tags: ["Quantum", "Education"]
+weight: 105
+cover:
-image:
+    image: "blog/master_quantum/cover.jpg"
-  placement: 1
-  caption: ""
-  focal_point: "Center"
-  preview_only: true
-#  alt_text: An optional description of the image for screen readers.
+    # caption: "Photo by Lenin Estrada on Unsplash"
 ---
 <!DOCTYPE html>
 <div align="center">